oracle-livelabs/oci/oci-stack-monitoring-getstarted/02-enterprise-summary/enterprise-summary.md

 2. Identify resources in a **Down** state

-	When the Stack Monitoring Enterprise Summary page opens it provides the overall health and performance of the applications it’s been configured for across an entire enterprise – cloud, on-premises, hybrid, or multicloud.
-The top tier of the display enables you to quickly see, identify, and triage resources that are **Down** to help remediate outages.
+	The Stack Monitoring Enterprise Summary page provides an overall health and performance of your entire enterprise.
+The top tier enables you to quickly see, identify, and triage resources that are **Down** to help remediate outages.
 Locate the **Status Summary** doughnut chart on the upper left side of the page.
 You can see a count of resources by each status across the enterprise.
 This chart provides a quick visualization of how many resources are in a **Down** or **Not Reporting** state across your enterprise.
 Let's investigate any resources that are **Down**.

 	![Oracle Cloud console, Enterprise Summary](images/1-1-ent-sum.png " ")